 How to Stop Stretch During Flower

 - Good quality nutrients - using nutrients and additives high in vitamins, silica and sea extracts will reduce the stress on a plant and prevent them from non essential growth.
 These extracts are also a healthy way of producing strong plants with plenty of the produce required.
-Check this link to learn more about additives or find the relevant silica additives here from Aqua Gardening.
+Check this link to learn more about additives and see the relevant silica additives from Aqua Gardening.

 - Genetics - plants, or strains, which have a tendency to be long and lanky should be avoided.